Chair: J. Sommers

 Computer science is the study of algorithmic processes and the machines that carry out these processes.
 It is a mix of theory, application, design, and experiment.
 Theory addresses questions about the nature and limits of computation, the abstract properties of machine models, the complexity of algorithms, and the formalization of programming languages.
 Applications include machine and systems design, the design and implementation of programming languages, artificial intelligence, networks, graphics, and simulation.
 An important aspect of computer science is the development of methods for the systematic and accurate design of large systems in hardware and software.
 Both applications and theoretical issues must be tested experimentally.

 The computer science major prepares students for graduate study in computer science, for computer-intensive professional careers, and for a diverse collection of other career opportunities that increasingly overlap with and require expertise in computer science.
 In addition to the computer science major, the department also offers a joint computer science/math major as well as a minor in computer science for interested students.
-All programs are described completely in the University Catalogue and a good deal more information can be gained by accessing the department web page and the department-maintained website.
+All programs are described completely in the University Catalog and a good deal more information can be gained by accessing the department web page and the department-maintained website.
 Faculty members in the computer science department are always happy to discuss computer science courses with any interested students.

 Introductory-level courses in the department include COSC 101, 102, and 140.
 The courses COSC 101 and 140 provide an introduction to computational thinking through substantial practice in computer programming.
 The major and minor programs begin with COSC 102, for which COSC 101 or equivalent experience is a prerequisite.